-Essentially, an MMT theory is a list of declarations c: A, where c is a name and A is the type of c.
-Additionally, an MMT theory T may have a meta-theory M. The basic idea is that M defines the language in which the expressions in Tare written and the typing rules that determine which expressions are well-typed.
+Essentially, an MMT theory is a list of declarations c:A, where c is a name and A is the type of c.
+Additionally, an MMT theory T may have a meta-theory M. The basic idea is that M defines the language in which the expressions in T are written and the typing rules that determine which expressions are well-typed.

-In our setup, there are three levels: The mathematical domain level and two meta-levels; see the diagram on the right.
+In our setup, there are three meta-levels:

-- 1. the database schemata are the main theories of interest, here the MDDL specifications JoeS and JaneS provided by Joe and Jane. - 2. their meta-theory is a collection of theories that define - a selection of typical mathematical datatypes - codecs for these datatypes to database types - 3. the meta-theory of the MDDL theories is a variant of the logical framework LF.
+- 1. the database schemata are the main theories of interest, here the schema theories provided by Joe and Jane. - 2. their meta-theory is a collection of theories that define - a selection of typical mathematical datatypes - codecs for these datatypes to database types - 3. the meta-theory of the MDDL theories is a variant of the logical framework LF.